ClaytonHeidt/IT202-009/public_html/Project/Proposal.md

           - Screenshot #4 description: Code that shows that scoreboards should show no more than 10 results and if there are no results a proper message will be displayed

 - **Milestone 3**
-  - [ ] (mm/dd/yyyy of completion) Users will have points associated with their account
+  - [x] (12/9/2021) Users will have points associated with their account
     -  List of Evidence of Feature Completion
-      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Status: Completed
       - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
       - Pull Requests
         - PR link #1 (repeat as necessary)